 Lightning Bugs Are Children's Summer Wonder

-What a Lightning Bug Is
+What Is a Lightning Bug?

 Females stay on the ground blinking on and off.
-This is their way of saying to the males,"hello, sailor!"
-The males zip around the darkening night sky between one foot to twenty feet above ground looking for a mate.
+This is their way of saying to the males,"hello, handsome!"
+The males zip around the darkening night sky between one to twenty feet above ground looking for a mate.
 They also blink.
 This lasts until complete darkness falls, whereupon I am guessing that they have either found a date or gone home discouraged and alone.

-The Children's Book: Sam and the Firefly
+The Children's Book: Sam And The Firefly

 P.D.
 Eastman understood the magic of chasing fireflies when, in 1958, he wrote Sam and the Firefly.
 Capitalizing on the unique sky-writing talents of this adored species, the author re-told a tale that children love to hear: a mischievous little creature (such as Curious George, the Cat in the Hat, etc...) pulls some pranks without intending any major harm to anyone.
 When things get out of hand, others help to save the day and perhaps the potentially delinquent character even turns into a hero.
 At the very least, all still love the little trouble-finder!
 It is a delightful book.
 Of course, my parents read it to us.
 A lot.

-The PA state insect
+The PA State Insect

-This occurred as a result of a class of gifted students at a suburban Philadelphia elementary school initiating a campaign.
-Some say that, in part, the children were motivated by the discovery that there is a particular firefly with the word "Pennsylvania" in its name.
+This occurred as a result of a class of gifted students at a suburban Philadelphia elementary school initiating a campaign to have one.
+Some say that, in part, the children were motivated by the discovery that there is a firefly species with the word "Pennsylvania" in its name.
 Thus, the state insect is the Photuris pennsylvanica.

 I was surprised to learn that fireflies do not live in all 50 states.
 My extended family in the southern tier of New York had never seen them.
 Additionally, family in California had not.
 One of my young pre-school aged nieces observed them for the first time while visiting Pennsylvania and dubbed them "Fire Bees."

 I won many "auntie points" with her since I still have the catching technique - I guess it's like riding a bike - you never lose it.
 She quickly determined that the way to catch a fire bee is to stick close to, and imitate, me.
 The statue-like stance with knees slightly bent, poised for take-off; the hands with fingers slightly spread open; the squinted lookout eyes - she saw me do it and got it down.
 It works.

-Copyright 2011 Maren Morgan
+© 2011 Maren Elizabeth Morgan